bkryu/Future-Prediction-in-Dynamic-Simulations-via-DL/README.md

 ## Description of Data Set
 [LAMMPS][LAMMPS] (Large-scale Atomic/Molecular Massively Parallel Simulator) is an open-source molecular dynamics software that widely used for scientific research.
-LAMMPS "trajectory files" (.lammpstrj), which are used as inputs and outputs (labels) in this project, are simulation "snapshots" containing information to a current simulation system.
+LAMMPS "trajectory files" (.lammpstrj), which are used as inputs and outputs for the neural networks of this project, are simulation "snapshots" containing information to a current simulation system.
 These trajectory files typically contain the following information:
 * Number of atoms/particles in simulation box/system
 * Dimensions of simulation box
 * Current timestep of simulation